m-huot/ESCAPE_PATHS/README.md

 **Escape Funnels** provides an **MCMC and mean-field framework** to study how viral proteins evolve under immune pressure, with a focus on identifying **evolutionary funnels that drive antibody escape**.

+## Data

+Unzip all folders within repository so that the repository has direct access to the extracted files: lattice/paths.zip, covid/ab_resilience/escape_vectors.zip, covid/paths.zip, covid/paths_nt.zip .

+Download the dataset from [Zenodo](https://doi.org/10.5281/zenodo.17016973) and place it in the `mean_field_theory/` directory.

 ![Schematic Overview](schematic.png)

 ---